Chloe Macintosh is the founder of Kama, an app focused on sexuality and pleasure education.

 Inside Kama App.

-The number 1 issue that people come to Kama with is ‘I’m stuck in my head during intimacy.’ which disconnects us from everyday pleasures.
+The number 1 issue that people come to Kama with is ‘I’m stuck in my head during intimacy’, which disconnects us from the present moment and our ability to connect.

 On the app we support people with a lot of mini practices that can easily fit into our daily lives.
 The idea is to make small incremental changes that can, in time, transform how we experience intimacy and pleasure.